c52929/Python_Minigames/README.md

 # Python_Minigames
 This is my first python project.
 As practice of coding with python, I try making simple minigames.
 In my games, you will be asked about your actions.
-When you are asked about something, you can quit the game with answering "end", "exit", or "quit" any time.
+When you are asked about something, you can quit the game with answering "end", "exit" or "quit" any time.

 Shinri Run:
 	4 players, which means you and 3 coms, run toward a goal placed 20 steps ahead from starting point.